neogeny/TatSu/docs/antlr.rst

 .. _grammars: https://github.com/antlr/grammars-v4

-ANTLR_ is one of the best known parser genrators, and it has an important collection of grammars_.
+ANTLR_ (ANother Tool for Language Recognition) is one of the best known parser generators, and it has an important collection of grammars_.
 The ``tatsu.g2e`` module can translate an ANTLR_ grammar to the syntax used by |TatSu|.

 The resulting grammar won't be immediately usable.
 It will have to be edited to make it abide to PEG_ semantics, and in general be adapted to the way things are done with |TatSu|.

 To use ``g2e`` as a module, invoke one of its translation functions.